aws-samples/aws-hpc-tutorials/content/04-serverless/09-api-interact/09-api-interact1.md

 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm", "API Gateway"]
 +++

-The list of parameters below are the ones that our Serverless function will be interpreting.
-The API will just forward the HTTPS calls content as an JSON object to our function.
+The list of parameters below are the ones that your serverless function will be interpreting.
+The API will just forward the HTTPS calls content as an JSON object to your function.

 | Argument     | Description |
 |--------------|---------------------------------------------------------------------------------------------------------------------|
 | `instanceid` | Instance id of the head-node of your cluster.
 | `function` | API function to execute, these are defined in your Lambda function.
 Accepted values are `list_jobs`, `list_nodes`, `list_partitions`, `job_details` and `submit_job`.
-| `jobscript_location` | Location of a job script to execute, it must be stored on Amazon S3 in our case.
-It required only when `function=submit_job`.
+| `jobscript_location` | Location of a job script to execute, it must be stored on Amazon S3 in your case.
+It is required only when `function=submit_job`.
 | `submitopts` | Submission parameters passed to the scheduler.
 They are optional and can be used when `function=submit_job`.